gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 ## Terminology {#ssec-terminology}

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{RFC2119}}.
-These words may also appear in this document in lowercase, absent their normative meanings.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}}{{RFC8174}} when, and only when, they appear in all capitals, as shown here.

 Readers are expected to be familiar with the terms and concepts described in the ACE framework for authentication and authorization {{I-D.ietf-ace-oauth-authz}}.
 Message exchanges are presented as RESTful protocol interactions, for which HTTP {{RFC7231}} provides useful terminology.

 The terminology for entities in the considered architecture is defined in OAuth 2.0 {{RFC6749}} and {{I-D.ietf-ace-actors}}.
-In particular, this includes client (C), resource server (RS), and authorization server (AS).
+In particular, this includes Client (C), Resource Server (RS), and Authorization Server (AS).
 Terminology for constrained environments, such as "constrained device" and "constrained-node network", is defined in {{RFC7228}}.

 Readers are expected to be familiar with the terms and concepts related to the CoAP protocol described in {{RFC7252}}{{RFC7390}}.
 Note that the term "endpoint" is used here following its OAuth definition, aimed at denoting resources such as /token and /introspect at the AS and /authz-info at the RS.
 This document does not use the CoAP definition of "endpoint", which is "An entity participating in the CoAP protocol".

-Readers are expected to be familiar with the terms and concepts related to the DTLS protocol {{RFC6347}}; the support for DTLS handshake based on Raw Public Keys (RPK) {{RFC7250}} and on Pre-Shared Keys (PSK) {{RFC4279}}; and the CoAP-DTLS profile of ACE {{I-D.ietf-ace-dtls-authorize}}.
+Readers are expected to be familiar with the terms and concepts related to the DTLS protocol {{RFC6347}} and with the CoAP-DTLS profile of ACE {{I-D.ietf-ace-dtls-authorize}}.

-Readers are expected to be familiar with the terms and concepts for protection and processing of CoAP messages through OSCORE {{I-D.ietf-core-object-security}} also in group communication contexts {{I-D.tiloca-core-multicast-oscoap}}; and with the OSCOAP profile of ACE described in {{I-D.seitz-ace-oscoap-profile}}.
+Readers are expected to be familiar with the terms and concepts for protection and processing of CoAP messages through OSCORE {{I-D.ietf-core-object-security}} also in group communication contexts {{I-D.tiloca-core-multicast-oscoap}}; and with the OSCOAP profile of ACE {{I-D.seitz-ace-oscoap-profile}}.

-Readers are expected to be familiar with the terms and concepts related to the IPsec protocol suite {{RFC4301}}; and the IPsec profile of ACE {{I-D.aragon-ace-ipsec-profile}}.
+Readers are expected to be familiar with the terms and concepts related to the IPsec protocol suite {{RFC4301}}; and with the IPsec profile of ACE {{I-D.aragon-ace-ipsec-profile}}.

 This document refers also to the following terminology.

 * Joining node: a network node intending to join an OSCORE multicast group, where communication is based on CoAP {{RFC7390}} and secured with OSCORE as described in {{I-D.tiloca-core-multicast-oscoap}}.

-* Join process: the process through which a joining node becomes a member of a multicast group.
+* Join process: the process through which a joining node becomes a member of an OSCORE multicast group.
 The join process is enforced and assisted by the Group Manager responsible for that group.

-* Join resource: a resource hosted by the Group Manager, associated to a multicast group under that Group Manager.
+* Join resource: a resource hosted by the Group Manager, associated to an OSCORE multicast group under that Group Manager.
 A joining node accesses the join resource in order to start the join process and become a member of that group.

-* Join endpoint: an endpoint hosted by the Group Manager associated to a join resource.
+* Join endpoint: an endpoint at the Group Manager associated to a join resource.

 # Protocol Overview {#sec-protocol-overview}